valeryjaspers/design-workshop/connect-2022/6-advanced-exercises.md

 <details>
   <summary>Click here for a hint</summary>
-  Use a hidden checkbox and the [sibling combinator](https://developer.mozilla.org/en-US/docs/Web/CSS/General_sibling_combinator).
+  Use a hidden checkbox and the sibling combinator: https://developer.mozilla.org/en-US/docs/Web/CSS/General_sibling_combinator
 </details>